slatedocs/slate/source/index.md

 as the username normally does.

 <aside class="notice">
 Keep the token safe!
-You will not be able to retrieve it again without generating a new token.
+You will not be able to retrieve it again without generating a new token, and you may only generate a limited number for a single account.
 </aside>

 ## Authorising a Request